What does commercial auto insurance cover?

 • Semi-trucks

-Types of commercial auto insurance coverage
+Exclusions in commercial auto insurance policies

 Commercial auto insurance generally doesn’t cover the following unless you have a specific endorsement or optional coverage that specifically includes it: